 - 1. Pre-admission screening to determine if in the last 10 days the patient has been in close contact with any individual known or suspected to be infected with COVID-19. - 2.
 Screening and testing of any current resident or staff member exhibiting signs or symptoms. - 3.
-Regular review of test results for COVID-19 obtained as part of care to identify residents and staff members with COVID-19 by the facility Infection Preventionist. - 4.
-Monitoring the monthly frequency of COVID-19 in the facility by the facility Infection Preventionist.
+Regular review of test results for COVID-19 obtained as part of care to identify residents and staff members with COVID-19 by the facility Infection Preventionist.

+4. Monitoring the monthly frequency of COVID-19 in the facility by the facility Infection Preventionist.
 These data will be utilized to define threshold levels that would prompt additional investigation or enhanced control measures.

-Section 2: Testing Protocols
+Section 2: COVID Testing

-Below are 2 different Testing Protocols.
-Follow specific protocol based on facility location and designated laboratory.
+Below are 2 different testing methods.
+Follow specific method used at facility and/or physician orders.

-Protocol 1 - PCR Lab Testing:

-- 1. If any resident develops fever and/or cough or any compatible acute respiratory signs/symptoms (i.e. fatigue, acute change in functional status with no explanation, shortness of breath/dyspnea, sore throat, chills, nasal symptoms) immediately apply a face mask on the resident and initiate Contact and Droplet Precautions. - 2.
-Complete Testing Protocol:

-- Obtain 1 nasopharyngeal swab. - The swab is labeled for testing of COVID-19. - Contact designated lab for STAT pick up. - Work-up of infection includes other tests for treatable bacterial causes of infection as indicated for the resident - CBC with differential count, procalcitonin, CMP, Chest X-ray, urinalysis and urine culture. - If STAT chest X-ray is positive for pneumonia, obtain urine for Legionella antigen and sputum for Legionella.
+- PCR (real-time reverse transcription polymerase chain reaction) and other nucleic acid amplification tests (NAAT) Lab Testing: - 1.
+If any resident develops fever and/or cough or any compatible acute respiratory signs/symptoms (i.e. fatigue, acute change in functional status with no explanation, shortness of breath/dyspnea, sore throat, chills, nasal symptoms) immediately apply a face mask on the resident and initiate Contact and Droplet Precautions. - 2.
+Obtain PCR Test if indicated/ordered - Work-up of infection includes other tests for treatable bacterial causes of infection as indicated for the resident CBC with differential count, procalcitonin, CMP, Chest X- ray, urinalysis, and urine culture. - If STAT chest X-ray is positive for pneumonia, obtain urine for Legionella antigen and sputum for Legionella.